CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution/resources/how_to.md

     </figure>

 It shows the specific lines commented on and the comment from the reviewer and it allows to reply to that specific comment.

+Changes arising from these comments need to be applied on your local repository.

 ### Request a re-review